 Why we measure it - Research shows that physicians and hospitals that treat a large number of patients tend to provide better care and have improved outcomes for treatments and procedures.

-About the data - The map shows the states our patients came from in 2012.
+About the data - The blue states highlighted and other countries listed on the map show where our otolaryngology patients came from in 2013.

 Related dimensions of care:

 - For children with complex needs, we provide a nurse coordinator who helps schedule appointments with multiple physicians, coordinates surgeries and arranges family accommodations.

 - We work with Pediatric Gastroenterology and Speech Pathology to provide comprehensive evaluation and treatment of children with complex swallowing disorders in the Children's Hospital of Wisconsin Airway and Digestive Center.
 This includes fiberoptic endoscopic evaluation of swallowing and sensory testing.

 - We helped develop one of the nation's first clinics specifically designed to diagnose and treat voice disorders in pediatric patients.
 This clinic provides comprehensive evaluation including videostroboscopy, specialized speech therapy interventions and a multimodality therapy for the treatment of children with a variety of voice disorders.

 - David Friedland, MD, leads the Cochlear Implantation Program at Children's Hospital and the Medical College of Wisconsin, which has developed national prominence and is one of the largest in the Midwest.

 - We work with Plastic Surgery and Dermatology to care for complex pediatric vascular malformations, making the clinic at Children's Hospital the only such clinic in Wisconsin.

 - We established an access and feedback work team to make sure patients and referring physicians always have easy access to our facilities and specialists.
 Our goal is to communicate with and transfer care back to the patient's community physician for seamless follow-up and long-term care.